permitio/opal/README.md

 ## <a name="design"></a> 🎨 Design choices

 - ### Networking
-    - OPAL creates a highly efficient communications channel Using [websocket Pub/Sub connections](https://github.com/authorizon/fastapi_websocket_pubsub) to subscribe to both data and policy updates allows OPAL clients (and the services they support) to be deployed anywhere - in your VPC, at the edge, on-premises, etc.
+    - OPAL creates a highly efficient communications channel Using [websocket Pub/Sub connections](https://github.com/authorizon/fastapi_websocket_pubsub) to subscribe to both data and policy updates.
+This allows OPAL clients (and the services they support) to be deployed anywhere - in your VPC, at the edge, on-premises, etc.
     - By using  outgoing websocket connections to establish the Pub/Sub channel most routing/firewall concerns are circumnavigated
-    - Using Websocket connections allows network connections to be dormant most fo the time (saving CPU cycles for both clients and servers) - especially when comparing to polling based methods.
+    - Using Websocket connections allows network connections to be dormant most of the time (saving CPU cycles for both clients and servers) - especially when comparing to polling based methods.

 - ### Implementation with Python
     - OPAL is written completely in Python3 using FastAPI and Pydantic.